I'm an Atlanta photographer who takes soulful, quirky and honest photos ...

 An unexpected life turn took me to Vermont where I fell in love with Bernie Sanders and on to Indiana, where I edited photos for a major daily, and nerded out getting a master’s and PhD.

 After teaching photojournalism at colleges and universities in Florida, Indiana and Mississippi, I returned to Atlanta to earn my fifth degree--a Master's of Divinity.

 My passion for storytelling with my camera and my interest in religious diversity led my to the field of wedding photojournalism.

 I have documented weddings large and small, Unitarian and Pagan, indoors and out, Christian and Muslim, in backyards and in churches.
 The most exotic wedding I have photographed took place in Mexico and was officiated by a Mayan shaman.

-When I'm not photographing weddings, portraits or corporate events, I work on personal photo projects, visit friends in a memory-care home, and volunteer at a recovery center.
+When I'm not photographing weddings, portraits or corporate events, I work on personal photo projects, visit friends in a memory-care home, and welcome refugees to our community.